 A 5th grade classroom is structured like most elementary school classrooms, with desks or tables for the students and usually an area for lessons, class meetings, and discussions.
-There are also often areas or centers dedicated to different subjects of learning — say, a section of the room for math tools and supplies, as well as a class library dedicated to reading.
+There are also often areas dedicated to different subjects of learning — say, a section of the room for math tools and supplies, and a class library area dedicated to reading.
 Technology is used extensively for writing and research in 5th grade, and it's often an integral part of the curriculum across many subjects.

 5th Grade Reading

-Most of the 5th grade reading curriculum focuses on teaching students to understand the texts they read and to develop ideas about what they read and learn.
-More precisely, they are taught to support their ideas using specific details from the text.
-Students are expected to think carefully about (and ultimately use) details such as quotes, facts, and events from a text to develop and explain what they think and what they have learned.
-Students practice this as they read texts together as a class as well as through the reading they do independently.
-Fifth grade teachers teach students specific strategies they can use to do this.
-Fifth graders further deepen these skills as they write extensively about what they read.
+Most of the 5th grade reading curriculum focuses on teaching students to understand and develop ideas about the texts they read.
+Fifth graders learn to support their ideas using specific details from books, and are expected to think carefully about (and ultimately use) quotes, facts, and events to develop opinions about a text and explain it.
+Students practice this as they read texts together as a class and independently, and their teachers often show them specific strategies they can use to do this.
+Fifth graders also expand these skills as they write extensively about what they read in every subject.

-- Begins to use direct quotes from texts to explain and prove ideas about the text.
+- Begins to use direct quotes from texts to explain and prove ideas about the reading.

-- Reads a variety of genres of text including: fiction, non-fiction, poetry, and drama.
+- Reads a variety of genres including fiction, nonfiction, poetry, and drama.

-- Uses details from the text to: summarize the text, identity the main idea or theme of a text, compare characters or events in a text, or compare different texts of the same genre (for example, two fantasy texts such as The Hobbit or There and Back Again and Harry Potter and the Sorcerer’s Stone).
+- Uses details from the text to summarize it, identity the main idea or theme, compare characters or events, or compare different texts of the same genre (for example, two fantasy texts such as The Hobbit or There and Back Again and Harry Potter and the Sorcerer’s Stone).

 - Interprets and understands metaphors and comparisons made in a text.

 - Identifies an author or narrator’s point of view and explains how this affects the content of a text (for instance, Greg’s perspective in the Diary of a Wimpy Kid series).

 - Compares multiple perspectives on the same event, idea, or theme.